 The Inventory Dashboard: Purchase Request Manager displays a list of parts that have been requested from various locations in iPoint.
 The requests could come from Sales Orders, Projects, Work Orders, or Invoices.
 You’ll see the:

-- Created – the date when the request was created
+- Created – the date when someone created the request

 - Created By – the name of the user who created the request

 - Required By – the date the part requested is needed

 - Memo – if the project manager entered a note on the purchase request, it will be displayed here

 - Originated – each line shows the name of the sales order where the request came from.

 Clicking on any line items will open the Purchase Request Manager (PRM) filtered by that specific request.

 Clicking the Go To Purchase Request Manager button will open the full, unfiltered PRM.